varunsridharan/wp-sandbox-helper/readme.md

 # WordPress Sandbox Helper

-This is a custom wordpress plugin to help standardize all wordpress product demo site created by me.
+This is a custom WordPress plugin to help standardize all WordPress product demo site created by me.